haiwera-silk-cd/magento-devdocs/guides/v2.1/ui_comp_guide/components/ui-listing-grid.md

 ## DataSource

-DataSource is another {% glossarytooltip 9bcc648c-bd08-4feb-906d-1e24c4f2f422 %}UI component{% endglossarytooltip %} that provides data in specific format which is shared among all UI components.
+DataSource is another {% glossarytooltip 9bcc648c-bd08-4feb-906d-1e24c4f2f422 %}UI component{% endglossarytooltip %} that provides data in specific format which is shared among all UI 组件.

 The listing component requires the data source to be properly configured and associated with it: